evelyn-zhu/python-final/README.md

 ## Core Functionalities

+### webscraper.py
+**High-Resolution Web Scraper**:
+- **Data Extraction**: Dives deep into LinkedIn's data-rich environments, capturing nuanced job details, company profiles, and industry trends based on specified criteria.
+- **Data Storage**: Organizes the scraped data into structured datasets, making it ready for further processing and analysis.
+- **Analysis**: Profiles job markets, highlighting emerging trends, desired skills, and potential growth areas.

+### job_openings.py
+**Time Series Analysis & Prediction Functions**:
+- **Data Extraction**: Reads an Excel file with data using the provided filename.
+Converts the 'Time' column to a datetime format using the '%YM%m' structure.
+- **Data Processing**: Calculates a 12-month moving average of the 'value' column in the dataframe.
+Utilizes a rolling mean and standard deviation approach to detect anomalies in a time series.
+Calculates and displays the difference between consecutive forecasted values to identify growth or decline.
+- **Analysis**: Identifies the optimal ARIMA model parameters (p, d, q) by iterating through potential combinations and comparing the Akaike Information Criterion (AIC).
+Uses the previously determined best ARIMA model parameters to forecast future job openings.

+### graph_jobs.py
+**Professional Analytics for Job Industries**:
+- **Data Preparation**: Drops missing data entries and cleans the 'Industry' field by truncating the string.
+Aggregates and summarizes applicant and job opening data by industry.
+- **Data Analysis**: 1, Showcases industries with a significant number of applicants.
+2, Highlights industries with the most job openings.
+3, Computes the ratio of applicants to job openings and identifies industries that offer the best chances of employment with minimal competition.

 ### similarity.py
 **Deep Skill Matching Algorithm**:
 - **Data Extraction**: Scours LinkedIn job listings, extracting required skills and qualifications with impeccable accuracy.